Optimally Controlling a Random Population: Hard Cases

 \subparagraph*{Random walks in winning regions.}

-In an MDP with finitely many states, there is a canonical almost-surely winning strategy for Controller: play at random any action which guarantees to stay in the winning region.
+In an MDP with finitely many states, if there is an almost surely winning strategy for \Laetitia, then there is a canonical one: play at random any action that guarantees staying in the winning region.
 This is formalized using \emph{arenas} and \emph{safe random walks}, as follows.